-The course has 12 sections which are divided into 48 "lectures," 14 of which are short videos.
+The course has 12 sections which are divided into 48 lectures, 14 of which are short videos.
 The other sections consist of materials to review online and in some cases download as PDFs for later reference.
-It is worth noting that you do get lifetime access to the course so you can view the course materials online at any time.
+Through Udemy, you get lifetime access to the course.

 The course sections are: